CircuitVerse/Blog/content/posts/Samiran_project4-2nd-eval.md

 &nbsp;

-*This blog summarizes the work done as for the second phase evaluation of **Google Summer of Code** program under the organization CircuitVerse as a part of the "Enhancing Simulator User Interface" project.*
+*This blog summarizes the work done for the second phase evaluation of the **Google Summer of Code** program under the organization CircuitVerse as a part of the "Enhancing Simulator User Interface" project.*

 &nbsp;